-- Explanation of the change: The scope of the requirement was expanded to include allergens present in the plant and regulatory requirements of different countries (the country of use). - Guidance on evaluation of criteria: No additional guidance is required.
+- Explanation of the change: The scope of the requirement was expanded to include allergens present in the plant and regulatory requirements of different countries (e.g., country of use). - Guidance on evaluation of criteria: No additional guidance is required.

 - Identification and segregation of allergens during storage and handling

 - Prevention of cross-contact or contamination during processing by using measures such as:

-- Production run scheduling
+- o Production run scheduling

 - Control of rework

 - Dedicated production lines

 - Comprehensive changeover procedures

-- o Equipment and utensils management
+- Equipment and utensils management

 - Product label reviews and control

 - Personnel awareness training and education

 - Verification of cleaning procedures for food contact equipment

-- Approved Supplier Program for ingredients and labels - Validation as applicable or available - Explanation of the change: Former requirement 5.11.1.2.
-A new requirement was added for validation of the Allergen Control Program and related procedures.
-Validation, as applicable, will be conducted on a defined frequency (e.g., yearly) or if changes are made to procedures that will affect the efficacy of the program. - Guidance on evaluation of criteria: No additional guidance is required.
+- Approved Supplier Program for ingredients and labels

+- Validation as applicable or available

+- Explanation of the change: Former requirement 5.11.1.2.
+A new requirement was added for validation of the allergen control program and related procedures.
+Validation, as applicable, will be conducted on a defined frequency (e.g.,

+yearly) or if there are changes made to procedures that will affect the efficacy of the program.

+• Guidance on evaluation of criteria: No additional guidance is required.